-*All sessions take place at Sherwood Forest Park Domes, Dome 2.
+*All winter sessions take place at Sherwood Forest Park Domes, Dome TBD

 “As a special needs parent, I’ve experienced how tough it is to find programs that are accepting of my child and his special needs friends, beyond the regular therapies that become the norm in their lives…the coaches/volunteers provided a fun and welcoming environment for our kids.”

 “Every week, I witnessed a group of coaches who were all very accepting of our kids varying abilities, who were never phased by the meltdowns or the arm flapping or the quirks that the kids came with.
 You accepted all of the kids as “normal” children and allowed them to enjoy the fun of soccer!”